-Providers can submit a reconsideration request via telephone, written correspondence, via Availity Essentials or with their assigned provider relations representative via email or during an onsite visit.
-If the reconsideration request involves the outcome of a claim, providers have six months from written notification receipt to submit a complaint.
-For dissatisfaction with policies and procedures, Provider Payment Integrity Audit findings or Provider Contract Agreement Terminations, providers are allowed 15 calendar days to submit a request for reconsideration.
+Providers can submit a reconsideration request via telephone, written correspondence, via Availity Essentials, with their assigned provider relations representative via email or during an on-site visit.
+If the reconsideration request involves the outcome of a claim, providers have 6 months from written notification receipt to submit a complaint.
+For dissatisfaction with policies and procedures, PPI audit findings or provider contract agreement terminations, providers are allowed 15 calendar days to submit a request for reconsideration.

-Reconsideration requests are resolved within 20 calendar days of receipt of the request.
-Once resolved, a resolution letter is sent to the provider within three business days.
+Reconsideration requests are resolved within 30 calendar days of receipt of the request.
+Once resolved, a resolution letter is sent to the provider within 5 calendar days.